Abbington Youth Center

 |

-| Note on the Characteristics of Nonprofit Organizations
+Note on the Financial Control Structure in Nonprofit Organizations

 |

-| Discusses the design of responsibility centers.
+Discusses the design of responsibility centers.
 Expands the discussion to include criteria for profit centers, the program structure, matrix organizations, the information structure, the account structure, and behavioral factors (including motivation systems, goal congruence, cooperation and conflict, and culture). |

 | |